bard-rr/deploy/aws/README.md

 I've got the default security group configured to accept connections from anywhere.
 So it looks like as long as I run the tasks with the default security group and have the EFS mount targets use the default security group, I should be good (right?)

 RIGHT!!!
 Looks like this works!

+Ah, one more problem...
+I need to wait for the mount target to be created before I kick off the task.
+Otherwise, it won't work.